PAIDiPaidThis.com

 Flexible vs acrylic dentures: UK cost comparison

 When you need a partial denture to fill a gap, you will usually be offered a choice of materials.
 Acrylic is the traditional plate, while flexible nylon bends slightly and clips in without metal clasps.
 They feel different, they look different, and they are priced differently.
-This guide compares the two so you can weigh comfort against cost, with the real prices below showing what dentists charge.
+This guide compares the two so you can weigh comfort against cost, with the real prices below showing what dentists actually charge for each option.

 The quick version